svaksha/diversity-index/di-conferences-events.md

 - [ACM-W](http://women.acm.org/scholarship) provides support for women undergraduate and graduate students in Computer Science and related programs to attend research conferences.
 - [Rocky Mountain Ruby](http://rockymtnruby.com/) have an Opportunity Scholarship available!
 You can attend the conference for free and get paired with an awesome guide for the duration of the conference.
 [Application form is here](https://docs.google.com/forms/d/1g1nP_XVAMm06KyxiwBmtkWhU2p7juUPRJj9cNzpz5yU/viewform).
 - [Pycon-US](https://us.pycon.org/2015/assistance/) offers FA and you can submit an application by signing up or logging into your account.
 Applications open almost 7 months before the conference, i.e. the previous year around 01st Sept and close on 01st Jan, with speaker FA going out around 01st Dec and attendee aid being awarded by 15thJan to enable people to attend the conference in March/April.
+- [AlterConf](http://www.alterconf.com/speak) is to be held on Feb 28, 2015 at Atlanta, GA, USA.
+The submission deadline is Jan 15, 2015 and they pay speakers for their time.
+- [FOSS4G North America](https://2015.foss4g-na.org/news/foss4g-na-2015-conference-grants) has announced travel grants with a 60% set-aside for women and people of color.
+Apply by 17/01/2015.